 The cash envelope system was made popular by Dave Ramsey.
 The system works by forcing you to use cash for different categories of your budget such as groceries, gas, food, and entertainment.

-After receiving your paycheck you budget how much money should go into each category, you simply take out cash and put it into the corresponding envelope.
+After receiving your paycheck you budget how much money should go into each category, and then simply take out cash and put it into the corresponding envelope.
 When the money’s gone it’s gone!

 Why A Cash Budget?

 A cash budget is the only way you can 100% guarantee you will not overspend.
-Yes, of course, you can technically steal from other envelopes but as you deplete the funds in that envelope you are left with nothing.
+Yes, of course, you can technically “steal” from other envelopes but as you deplete the funds in those other envelopes you are left with nothing.

 It doesn’t take long for you to learn that you have to stay within your budget.
 At some point, something has to give if you aren’t being honest with your cash budget.